NievilliS/CheDS-Chess-Engine/README.md

 ``gcc -c file.c -o file.o``

-You should not have to change any further settings other than OUTPUT_PATH, which currently outputs as "o.exe" and SRCS incase of additions, etc.
+You should not have to change any further settings other than OUTPUT_PATH, which currently outputs as "output.exe" and SRCS incase of additions, etc.

 ___